 Avro In this mode the Sink converts the SinkRecords from Kafka to Avro encoded byte arrays.
-Json In this mode the Sink converts the SinkRecords from Kafka to Json strings and stores the resulting bytes.
+Json In this mode the Sink converts the SinkRecords from Kafka to Json strings.

-This behaviour is controlled by the KCQL statement in the connect.hazelcast.sink.kcql option.
+This behaviour is controlled by the KCQL statement in the connect.hazelcast.kcql option.
 The default is JSON.